The 2023 Insight Development Grants (IDG) funding application is now available.

 Eligibility: Both emerging and established scholars who are affiliated with an eligible Canadian post-secondary institution are eligible to apply.
 A Principal Investigator (PI) must be eligible to hold a research account at Western.

-- Emerging scholars: This funding supports high-quality research projects by emerging scholars to develop new research questions and/or approaches.
+- Emerging scholars -to develop new research questions and/or approaches.
 Such projects may build on and further the applicant’s (or team’s) graduate work and/or represent a continuation of their overall research trajectory.

 - Established scholars: Funding for established scholars provides support to explore new research questions and/or approaches that are distinct from the applicant’s previous/ongoing research.
 Research projects should be clearly delimited and in the early stages of the research process.
 Insight Development Grant funding is not intended to support ongoing research for established scholars.